 1 ½ cups butter, room temperature (345gr)

 Heat your oven to 350°F (176°C).
 Prepare three 9” (23cm) round cake pans by buttering the insides well and dusting with flour.
 If you can, cut three 9” (23cm) rounds of parchment paper to line the bottom of each cake pan so the cake releases easily from the pan after baking.

 To make the cake:

-Stir together the cake flour, sugar, salt, baking powder and ground cinnamon in a large mixing bowl.
+Stir together the cake flour, sugar, salt, baking soda and ground cinnamon in a large mixing bowl.
 In a separate bowl, whisk together the eggs and butter.
 Combine half of the egg mixture with the dry ingredients, and stir to combine well.
 (If you choose to use your electric hand mixer for combining the batter, do not overwork the batter.)
 Add the remaining egg mixture and stir until the batter is well combined.
 Add the vanilla extract, pineapple, 1 cup of chopped pecans (or walnuts) and bananas.
 Stir well.